Dr. Cindy Isenhour

 – Economic and environmental anthropology, political ecology.

-– Commodity chains, consumption, embodied energy and emissions, climate change.
+– Commodity chains, consumption, embodied emissions, climate change.

 2014 Isenhour, Cindy.
 Trading Fat for Forests: Palm Oil, Tropical Deforestation and Environmental Governance.
 Conservation & Society 12(3): 257-267.